alextanhongpin/architecture-decision-records/golang/038-use-strict-layering.md

 There is no business logic in this layer.
 The code should be written in a step-by-step way that describes the operation to be carried out.

+### Domain

+The layer where your business logic resides.